YanMetelitsa/YM-Fast-Options/readme.txt

 == Description ==

 Creating and managing options and settings is an essential feature for any modern website.
-While WordPress provides a built-in API for custom options, it can be cumbersome, leading to unnecessary code bloat and file clutter.
+While WordPress provides a built-in Settings API, it can be cumbersome, leading to unnecessary code bloat and file clutter.
 With YM Fast Options, this process becomes significantly simpler!

 Easily create and manage site settings, store contacts, and handle dynamic data with streamlined efficiency.